 Students taking Part II Physics must take all four Core courses in the Michaelmas Term, three or more of the Options courses in the Lent and Easter Terms, and Computational Physics.
-They must in addition take three or more courses from Physics Education, Theoretical Options and Other Further Work.
+They must in addition take three or more units of Further Work detailed below.

 Students taking Half Subject Physics as part of Part II Physical Sciences will take any two of the Core courses in the Michaelmas term and any one of the Options courses in the Lent and Easter terms.
-Candidates also take two units of further work selected from Theoretical Options, Physics Education and Experiments.
+They will also take two units of Further Work and in addition will write a dissertation based on a Research Review topic - see below.
 A prior knowledge of Physics equivalent to the material covered in Part IB Physics A and Part IB Physics B will be assumed.